 Congratulations!
 Your pellet grill smoked turkey is fully cooked and nearly ready to serve, but here are a few things you need to do first.

 - Resting a smoked turkey: Place the smoked turkey on a large clean cutting board.
 Loosely tent it with aluminum foil, and let it rest for 20-30 minutes.
-Some folks actually rest the turkey upside down so that the breast meat becomes juicier.
+Some cooks rest the turkey upside down so that the breast meat becomes juicier.
 I have not tried this, but I will tell you that the breast meat was perfectly juicy when rested in the upright position.
-Use this time to gather your side dishes and make turkey gravy.
+Use resting time to gather your side dishes and make the turkey gravy.

-- How to carve a turkey: Carve the turkey by removing the thigh and leg portion from one side, then separate this section into two pieces.
+- How to carve a turkey: Carve the turkey by removing the thigh and leg section from one side, then separate this section into two pieces.
 Next, remove the wing and breast from the same half of the turkey.
 Slice the breast and thigh pieces.
 Repeat the process on the other side.
-Arrange it all on a large platter, and take it to the table!
+Arrange it all on a large platter, and take it to the table.
+Serve it with gravy and your favorite sides.

 Side Dishes